barak/mit-scheme/src/README.txt

-     The first step is to obtain the base "runtime.com" and "all.com" run-time bands, the "scheme" executable (``microcode'') that corresponds to the release we wish to build from the CVS sources, and the microcode table ("utabmd.bin") and sundry other MIT/GNU Scheme library support files (in `lib/mit-scheme/').
+     The first step is to obtain the base "runtime.com" and "all.com" run-time bands, the "scheme" executable (``microcode'') that corresponds to the release we wish to build from the CVS sources, and sundry other MIT/GNU Scheme library support files (in `lib/mit-scheme/').

      For instance, if the CVS sources are for the Scheme release 7.7.1 branch, then you require `mit-scheme-7.7.1-<cpu>-<ostype>.tar.gz'